7 Tips to Improve Communication and Teamwork

 • Close the loop – is the conversation finished?

 Good teamwork starts with a shared understanding of its importance.
 Communication bridges teams together and needs to be practiced to ensure a team is working smoothly and efficiently.
+If leaders communicate effectively and share about themselves, their team will be more relaxed around leadership and each other as a result.
+Kit Pang of BostonSpeaks reiterated this when we chatted with him about communication anxiety, stating:

-(4) Set clear communication norms and expectations
+(4) Set team communication norms and expectations

 Being clear with your messaging is the key to teamwork and communication.
 Establishing norms and expectations within the team ensures that everyone is on the same page.
 It is also important to set personal boundaries.
 Let your team members know your preferred communication channels for different types of messages, and when you want to be reached out to.
-An example of this would be if you use Slack, mention to your team you respond quicker on that platform but you will silence communication after hours and get back in the morning.
+An example of this would be if you use Slack, mention to your team you respond quicker on that platform, but you will silence communication after hours and get back in the morning.

 Beyond timing and channels, encourage the use of concise and informative subject lines in emails and messages, making it easier for recipients to understand the purpose without having to open the entire message.
-Establish guidlines for the use of urgent or priority markers to signal when quick attention is needed.
+Establish guidelines for the use of urgent or priority markers to signal when quick attention is needed.

-By setting these communication norms, you not only minimize misunderstandings and streamline the communication flow, but enhance overall teamwork and communication while protecting your personal needs.
+By setting these communication norms, you not only minimize misunderstandings and streamline the communication flow but enhance overall teamwork and communication while protecting your personal needs.

 (5) Schedule team building for teamwork and communication